MartinPacker/mdpre/test.md

 1. Have you ever wanted to use variables in Markdown?

-1. Have you ever wanted to have a &TOC; automatically generated in Markdown?
+1. Have you ever wanted to have a Table Of Contents automatically generated in Markdown?

 If you answer "yes" to any of these you need mdpre.